Public Works - Water Division

 Lindon City has a pressurized irrigation, or secondary water system which provides irrigation water to most of the city.
 Water is supplied by North Union Irrigation Company, Central Utah Water Conservancy District (CUWCD), Hollow Water Irrigation Company, Cobbley Ditch Irrigation Company and the Salt Lake Aqueduct to Lindon reservoirs during the summer months.
 This water is screened but not filtered, and as such is not suitable as drinking water.
-Make sure children to not drink this water, it is only meant to be used for outdoor watering such as landscape and lawns.
+Make sure children do not drink this water.
+It is only meant to be used for outdoor watering such as landscape and lawns.

 Outdoor Watering Hours

 Please remember the city policy is no outdoor watering between the hours of 10:00 am to 6:00 pm.